eser/ajan/di/README.md

 ## Overview

-The **di** package provides a lightweight yet powerful dependency injection container for Go applications.
+**di** package provides a lightweight yet powerful dependency injection container for Go applications.
 It supports registration of concrete implementations, interface bindings, and dependency resolution through reflection.
 The package is designed to be simple to use while providing robust